Djabx/mgd/README.md

 MGD stand for ManGa Downloader.

-It's command line tools for downloading manga from various site.
+It's command line tool for downloading manga from various site.

 Actually, if you want something that do the job take a look to: